felis/USB_Host_Shield_2.0/README.md

 It uses the standard Boot protocol by default, but it is also able to use the Report protocol as well.
 You would simply have to call ```setProtocolMode()``` and then parse ```HID_RPT_PROTOCOL``` as an argument.
 You will then have to modify the parser for your device.
 See the example: [BTHID.ino](examples/Bluetooth/BTHID/BTHID.ino) for more information.

+The [PS4 library](#ps4-library) also uses this class to handle all Bluetooth communication.

 ### [SPP library](SPP.cpp)

 SPP stands for "Serial Port Profile" and is a Bluetooth protocol that implements a virtual comport which allows you to send data back and forth from your computer/phone to your Arduino via Bluetooth.